 "The personal finance class has helped me a lot.
 I'm better at managing my checking account and spending."

-You'll take coursework and fieldwork in our Early Childhood major for one semester, and in our Business Services major for one semester.
+You'll take coursework and fieldwork in our Early Childhood employment track for one semester, and in our Business Services employment track for one semester.
 Fieldwork allows you to use the skills you learned in the classroom in a real-life work environment, such as a daycare center or in food service.

 Business Services Courses (1 semester, 3–4 hours/week + 10–12 hours of fieldwork/week)Coursework prepares you for an entry-level position in general office, retail, food service, and hospitality.
 Field sites are on and off campus.
-If you decide to major in Business Services, you'll take 2 more semesters of coursework and fieldwork in Year 2.
+If you decide to pursue a concentration in Business Services, you'll take 2 more semesters of coursework and fieldwork in Year 2.

 Early Childhood Courses (1 semester, 3–4 hours/week + 10–12 hours of fieldwork/week)You'll learn about the early childhood classroom environment, child development, and classroom management.
 Fieldwork is in local daycare centers and nursery schools.
-The Early Childhood major prepares you to be an aide or assistant in this kind of setting.
-If you decide to major in Early Childhood, you'll take 2 more semesters of courses and fieldwork in Year 2.
+The Early Childhood employment path prepares you to be an aide or assistant in this kind of setting.
+If you decide to pursue a concentration in Early Childhood, you'll take 2 more semesters of courses and fieldwork in Year 2.

 Introduction to the Work World Course (1 semester, 1.5 hours/week)In this course, you'll develop effective work habits and professional behavior.
 We'll discuss workplace relations and customer service.